 When can babies eat horned melon?

-Because horned melon is full of large edible seeds that are impossible to pick out, the fruit is best introduced after your baby is at least 18 months old.
-If you are really anxious to introduce the fruit to your baby before then, it would be wise to pulverize the pulp and seeds in a powerful blender to reduce the choking risk.
-Otherwise, it’s best to wait until your child has advanced chewing and swallowing skills.
-And always purchase horned melon from a reputable source as there are ornamental bitter varieties that are toxic to mammals.1
+Because horned melon is full of large edible seeds that are impossible to pick out, the fruit is best introduced after your child is 18 months old.
+Always purchase horned melon from a reputable source as there are ornamental bitter varieties that are toxic to mammals.1

 Horned melon is also known as African cucumber, blowfish fruit, English tomato, hedged gourd, kiwano, jelly melon, and spiked melon.
 While all parts of the fruit are edible—rind, seeds, and pulp—the fruit is mostly sought out for its gelatinous interior, which tastes like a cross between a cucumber and mild kiwi.
 When ripe, the spiky fruit has a vivid orange skin, and once you cut into it, surprise!
 The inside is a bright emerald green.